Ganesh Shankar Vidyarthi: Communalism and death

 Communalism swept Western Uttar Pradesh in the 1920s as the Shuddhi movement gained steam and Kanpur was no exception.
 In February 1927, Vidyarthi and other Congress leaders had organized a demonstration to the Moolganj mosque and played music for forty minutes; this was in retaliation to a Muslim mob attacking a musical band accompanying a Hindu marriage procession.
 Despite, Vidyarthi was known for his secular politics and sympathy for Muslims.

 In 1931, Kanpur faced communal rioting.
 Despite being scheduled to proceed for the Karachi Congress Session, he chose to stay back and rescue the people before felling to the mob.
 Eyewitnesses note him to have rescued members of both communities; his daughter "stated that her father had successfully rescued some Muslim women but then immediately got involved in rescuing some trapped Hindus, and at this stage he got attacked and killed."
 His daughter also claimed that the murder was manifested by the colonial government.
 Vidyarthi's disfigured body—showing multiple stab wounds—would only be found a few days later, near litter.

+Fatehpur's senior journalist Premshankar Awasthi tells that who does not know Amar Shaheed Ganesh Shankar Vidyarti?
+Those who laid the foundation of Hindu-Muslim unity by sacrificing their lives for communal harmony proved to be an example in the history of Indian journalism.
+How can the country forget the immortal sacrifice of journalist Siromani Ganesh Shankar Vidyarthi?"